mojaloop/mojaloop-specification/proposals/adrianhopebailie-201908.md

 Participants can reject the quote if they are unable to provide the data requested or they can reject the transfer if the data provided is insufficient.

+### Connecting to non-Mojaloop systems

+To accommodate the variety of clearing timelines in non-Mojaloop systems a participant that initiates a transaction from a Mojaloop system that will be routed to a non-Mojaloop system can express a maximum value date in the quote request.

+This is the latest date and time when the payment must clear in the payee's account.

+In the response the CNP can provide a value date that they commit to, based on their knowledge of and SLAs with the external systems that will receive the payment.

 ## Data Model Changes

 `POST /quotes` request: